T-mclennan/Covid-Tracker-App/README.md

  #### * Limitations exist due to the nature of data collection.
  #### * A 3 day grace period is used to raise accuracy.
- #### * Due to recovery data being inconsitantly reported, I omit figures that use it.
+ #### * Due to recovery data being inconsitantly reported, I avoid use of that metric.

 - ## Tools and Architecture: